ordina-jworks/ordina-jworks.github.io/_posts/2020-11-16-monitoring-spring-prometheus-grafana.md

 There are a number of libraries and servers which help in exporting existing metrics from third-party systems as Prometheus metrics.
 You can have a look at the [exporters and integration tools](https://prometheus.io/docs/instrumenting/exporters/){:target="_blank" rel="noopener noreferrer"} here.

-On a side note, these tools are also available as Docker images, so we can use them inside kubernetes clusters.
+On a side note, these tools are also available as Docker images, so we can use them inside Kubernetes clusters.
 We can run an exporter docker image for a MySQL database as a side container inside the MySQL pod, connect to it and start translating data, to expose it on the metrics endpoint.

 #### Monitoring our own application